Beyond String Matching: Semantic Evaluation of PDF Table Extraction: Metric Meta-Evaluation

 \subsection{Correlation with Human Judgment}

-We compute Pearson, Spearman, and Kendall correlations between each automated metric and the human reference scores to quantify how well each approach captures human notions of table extraction quality.
-All metrics are scaled to a 0--10 range for comparability; Table~\ref{tab:correlation} summarizes the results and Figure~\ref{fig:correlation} visualizes the relationship for a subset of metrics.
+We compute Pearson, Spearman, and Kendall correlations between each automated metric and the human reference scores.
+All metrics are scaled to a 0--10 range for comparability, and ground-truth tables are converted to HTML where required by the metric (TEDS); Table~\ref{tab:correlation} summarizes the results and Figure~\ref{fig:correlation} visualizes the relationship for a subset of metrics.

 \textbf{Rule-based metrics} achieve only moderate correlation with human judgment.
 Since GriTS and SCORE each decompose into separate structure and content sub-metrics, unlike TEDS and LLM-based judges which assess both aspects jointly, we additionally compute their arithmetic means (GriTS-Avg, SCORE-Avg) to enable direct comparison.
 All rule-based metrics, whether structure-focused, content-focused, or averaged, fall within a narrow band of $r=0.56$--$0.70$ (Table~\ref{tab:correlation}), confirming the limitations analyzed in Section~\ref{sec:metrics_limitations}.